Charlotteis/guestbook_flask/PROCESS.md

 - Add static files (img, css) to flask static folder
 - Display the latest ten posts in descending order (according to date) in index
 - db.drop_table() will rid table complete.
 Need to create again with python3 manage.py db migrate + python3 manage.py db upgrade
+- Add links to form submission and home page in templates